 The report is an Excel compatible file.
 If you have Excel installed on your computer, clicking on "Get Report" you will be given the option to "Open" or "Save" the report file.
+Actual options are browser dependent.
 Selecting "Open" will automatically start Excel.
 A sample report is shown below: